LLNL/scr/doc/rst/users/overview.rst

 such that it is possible to maintain periodic checkpoint writes across runs.
 Set :code:`SCR_FLUSH` to 0 to disable periodic writes in SCR.
-If an application disables the periodic flush feature, the application is responsible for writing occasional checkpoint sets to the parallel file system.
+If an application disables the periodic flush feature, the application is responsible for writing occasional checkpoints to the parallel file system.

 ..
 By default, SCR computes and stores a CRC32 checksum value for each checkpoint file during a flush.
    It then uses the checksum to verify the integrity of each file as it is read back into cache during a fetch.
-   If data corruption is detected, SCR falls back to fetch an earlier checkpoint set.
+   If data corruption is detected, SCR falls back to fetch an earlier checkpoint.
    To disable this checksum feature, set the :code:`SCR_CRC_ON_FLUSH` parameter to 0.